Prince's Park, Liverpool: History

 During his time in Liverpool, James Martineau had a house in the park.
 Around 1863, the housing in the vicinity of the park contained the home of the parents of Edward Gordon Duff.
 Immediately prior to World War I, the headquarters of the 6th Rifle Battalion were based at Prince's Park Barracks.
 In 1918 the park was acquired by Liverpool City Council, becoming a fully public park.

 Within the park is also a gravestone, dated 1926, in memory of a donkey called Judy who gave "21 years of service", providing rides for children in the park.
 The Doric Lodge, which was situated by the Sunburst Gates at the main entrance, was destroyed by bombs in 1940.

 There is a lake in the middle of the park, originally for boating, which is used today for fishing.
 The foundations of its formerly Grade II listed boathouse, which may have been built by John Robertson and which burnt down in the early 1990s, can still be seen at the south end.

 Grade II* historic park

-In 2009 the park had it status upgraded to a Grade II* Historic Park by English Heritage, making it one of five such parks in the city.
+In 2009 the park had its status upgraded to a Grade II* Historic Park by English Heritage, making it one of five such parks in the city.
 English Heritage gave four reasons for upgrading the park's status.
 These were that it was the first major park created by Paxton, and that it inspired other designers, who incorporated elements of the park in other urban parks throughout the United Kingdom.
 In addition, the original look of the park is still intact and it is also an important example of a green haven in a city setting.